mushataku/2D_fluid/README.md

 * C++ 14

 # Note
-I'm explaining about the method this calculation in [Qiita](https://qiita.com/takuya000885/items/9150d96c9eec6da36f51)
+I'm explaining about the method of this calculation in [Qiita](https://qiita.com/takuya000885/items/9150d96c9eec6da36f51)

 # Author
 * Takuya Mushano